7 Reasons to Invest in Property in Nottingham and Where to Buy

 Guildhall Place is a 2.4-acre mixed-use redevelopment site in a prime location in Nottingham’s City Centre.
-While still in the concept phase, the development site is likely to include Grade A office buildings, university facilities, student accommodation, a hotel and conference centre.
+While still in the concept phase, the development site is likely to include Grade A office buildings, university facilities, student accommodation, a hotel and a conference centre.

-The city is also set to benefit from the HS2 high speed rail network.
+The city is also set to benefit from the HS2 high-speed rail network.
 With the East Midlands Hub base planned for Toton on the outskirts of the city, journey times to London will be further reduced and the rest of the UK brought even closer.

-These development projects are set to have a positive impact across the board – business growth, an influx of young professionals and increased confidence for property investments in Nottingham, thanks to rising prices, new rental opportunities and capital growth returns.
+These development projects are set to have a positive impact across the board – business growth, an influx of young professionals and increased confidence for property investment in Nottingham, thanks to rising prices, new rental opportunities and capital growth returns.

 7. High Quality of Life for Residents

 A thriving transportation hub thanks to its location in the heart of the East Midlands, Nottingham boasts excellent transportation links and accessibility.

 Easy access to North-South connections via the M1 and A1, and 77% of the UK population within an hours drive make it easy for businesses to serve a wide range of customers.
 Rail connections put London St Pancras just 1 hour 40 minutes away and HS2 is set to bring the rest of the UK in closer reach.